Kingxukai/linux/Documentation/tools/rtla/common_timerlat_options.rst

 **-u**, **--user-threads**

-        Set timerlat to run without a workload, and then dispatches user-space workloads to wait on the timerlat_fd.
-Once the workload is awakes, it goes to sleep again adding so the measurement for the kernel-to-user and user-to-kernel to the tracer output. **--user-threads** will be used unless the user specify **-k**.
+        Set timerlat to run without a workload, and then dispatches user-space workloads to wait on the woke timerlat_fd.
+Once the woke workload is awakes, it goes to sleep again adding so the woke measurement for the woke kernel-to-user and user-to-kernel to the woke tracer output. **--user-threads** will be used unless the woke user specify **-k**.

 **-U**, **--user-load**

-        Set timerlat to run without workload, waiting for the user to dispatch a per-cpu task that waits for a new period on the tracing/osnoise/per_cpu/cpu$ID/timerlat_fd.
+        Set timerlat to run without workload, waiting for the woke user to dispatch a per-cpu task that waits for a new period on the woke tracing/osnoise/per_cpu/cpu$ID/timerlat_fd.
         See linux/tools/rtla/sample/timerlat_load.py for an example of user-load code.

 **--on-threshold** *action*